 CategoryFlyFlydresser Issue

-Information on the flies and their dressings can be found in this document and the original articles with the patterns are available in the Fly Patterns page in the members’ only area of the website.
+Information on the flies and their dressings can be found in this document and more details for the Novice, Open and Dry Fly category patterns can be found in the sources referred to in the table above.

 How to Enter

 A brief overview of how to enter is set out below.
-Please read the full rules and follow the instructions carefully!
+The full competition rules and entry forms can be found below, or can be obtained by sending an s.a.e. to the General Secretary.
+Please read the full rules and follow the instructions carefully to avoid being needlessly disqualified.

-• To take part, you must submit three identical samples (tied by yourself) of the fly for the category or categories you wish to enter, placed in a suitable clean container (one per category) labelled only with your membership number.
+• For all categories other than the Creative Fly, you must submit three identical samples of the fly for the category or categories you wish to enter, placed in a suitable clean container (one per category) labelled only with your membership number.
+For the Creative Fly, you only need to submit one sample.
+All samples must be tied by yourself.

-• Entries must be received by the General Secretary by 5:00 p.m. on Saturday 30 March 2024 at the address shown below.
-Late submissions will not be accepted.
+• Entries must be received by the General Secretary at the address shown below by 5:00 p.m. on Saturday 28 March 2026.
+Ideally, please post earlier as late submissions will not be accepted.

-• The Open Trout and Salmon categories are for FDG members who have not won or been a runner up in a FDG competition in the relevant Open category.
+• The Open categories are for FDG members who have not won or been a runner up in an FDG competition in the relevant category.

 • The Prize Winners categories are only for FDG members who have previously won or been a runner up in the corresponding Open category.